nicehash/nheqminer/README.md

 ## Options to build Fastest miner

-If you are building for Linux and your processor is i5 or i7 (supports AVX2), you can say something like:

-`cmake -DXENON=2 ..`

-If you are building for Linux and your processor is i3 or xeon (supports AVX), you can say something like:
+If you are building for Linux and for your processor on local machine (with AVX1/AVX2 automatically detected) , you can say something like:

 `cmake -DXENON=1 ..`

+This will build -march=native by default.

+If you need to transfer binaries to other machines and automatically detect AVX1/AVX2 or not, you can say something like:

+`cmake -DXENON=1 -DMARCH="-m64" ..`

-If you don't have AVX/AVX2 support, just build without any options:
+If you don't want to compile with AVX/AVX2 support, just build without any options:

 `cmake  ..`

+Note AVX/AVX2 binaries should automatically downgrade to tromp if nothing else found.

 Full example:
 ```